 No. If selected for the exhibition, the Bakhrushin team will take care of all image printing and mounting.

 13. I would like to enter work as a part of an artist collective, are teams of artists able to submit work?

 Yes.
 You may enter work as a part of a team of artists.
 We suggest selecting a member of your team to serve as the representative who will complete the submission form(s) on behalf of the artistic team.
 If entering as an artistic team, be sure to tell us the name of the team under "Affiliation", and tell us the names of all team members in "Production Credits" on the submission form.

 14. How will I be credited?

 All exhibition labeling, publications and promotional materials in which the designer's work is used in Moscow, on tour, and on the website will credit that designer and be accompanied by their submitted written materials.
-A comprehensive catalogue, on the scope of an encyclopedia of emerging costume design, will feature all chosen designer's chosen images and submitted written materials.
+A comprehensive catalogue, on the scope of an encyclopedia of emerging costume design, will feature all chosen designers' Phase III curated images and submitted written materials.

 For additional questions: